dhwani229/MSc-Dissertation-2024/README.md

   * Using 'prefetch' from sratools to download the required SRA files

 * fq.sh
   * Converting the .sra files to .fq

+using the 'cat' command on the required samples, they were concatenated and then from this point forward, the same job scripts as the regular RRBS were used.